Get Help Today(855) 593-1695

 Both during and after medically-supervised detox, doctors can prescribe patients medication based on their addiction level and other needs.
 Each medication has a different impact.
 Some alleviate pain or other withdrawal symptoms, while others reduce cravings or eliminate the pleasurable effects of drug abuse.

 Coupled with behavioral treatments, such as behavioral or clinical therapy, medicines greatly assist patients with relapse prevention.
 In general, medication is used to help the patient get through the worst of withdrawal and post-acute withdrawal syndrome so that they can focus their energies on a more complete transformation.
-Medicines can also be prescribed to treat patients with co-occurring disorders, such as bipolar or anxiety, thereby eliminating their need to self-medicate with drugs and alcohol.
+Medicines can also be prescribed to treat patients with co-occurring disorders, such as bipolar disorder or anxiety, thereby eliminating their need to self-medicate with drugs and alcohol.

 Common Medication For Drug And Alcohol Addiction

-Clonidine is used to treat patients with Opioid, alcohol, and sometimes Stimulant withdrawal.
+Clonidine is used to treat patients with Opioid, alcohol, and sometimes stimulant withdrawal.
 Patients enduring Heroin withdrawals, for example, have a better chance of completing treatment when prescribed Clonidine.
 Clonidine is prescribed in a patch or pills.
 Clonidine can reduce the severity of many withdrawal symptoms, including agitation, anger, anxiety, cravings, depression, diarrhea, facial flushing, fever, headaches, hot flashes, insomnia, irritability, mood swings, pain, and restlessness.
-Clonidine treats many Side effects are mild to moderate.
+Clonidine treats many side effects that are mild to moderate.
 Some patients have developed a dependence to this drug.

 Naltrexone is most often used to treat Opioid use disorders, but it is effective in treating patients with alcohol addictions as well.
 This drug helps patients overcome addiction by blocking the euphoric feelings released by drug or alcohol use, thereby eliminating the benefits of using.
 It also helps reduce cravings.
 It is available in injectable or in tablet form.
 The injectable form, called Vivitrol, only needs to be administered once a month.
 Patients should not use Naltrexone while taking Opioids.
 Side effects are generally mild.